-The Quality Assurance Plan (QAP) shall demonstrate that material properties used in the design are consistently achieved during preparatory works and during the liner installation.
-These shall be the values similar to those nominated by the Contractor in the schedule of design information.
+The Contract Quality Plan shall demonstrate that material properties used in the design are consistently achieved during preparatory works and during the liner installation.
+The values listed in the Contract Quality Plan must be consistent with the values provided by the Contractor in the Product Work Statement.

-The QAP shall record the Contractor's observance of the process plans and the results of the processes where applicable.
+The Contract Quality Plan shall record the Contractor's implementation and recording of the Lining Process Plans and the results of the processes where applicable.
+These must include sufficient detail to provide evidence that the installed liner properties are consistent with the property values specified in the Contractor's design submissions.

 They may include:

-- a) Identification and timing information.
-Timing information is to include the date and time on which critical elements of the process were implemented.
-Where relevant, temperature information shall also be recorded - b) Observations, measurements and tests, and all necessary Hold, Witness, and Verification Points - c) All tasks carried out by Subcontractors employed to perform works under the contract - d) Verification by the operator of all works performed, and acceptance of responsibility for the works performed, whether by Contractor or Subcontractor personnel.
-The verification shall include a statement that all of the works have been performed in accordance with the Contractor's process plans - e) Procedures where test results do not conform with specified parameters.
+a) Identification and timing information, including the date and time at which critical elements of the lining process variables were recorded implemented.
+Where relevant, temperature information shall also be recorded

+- b) Observations, measurements and tests, and all necessary hold, witness, and verification points - c) All tasks carried out by specialist Sub-contractors employed to perform works - d) Verification by the operator of all works performed, and acceptance of responsibility for the works performed, whether by Contractor or Subcontractor personnel.
+The verification shall include a statement that all of the works have been performed in accordance with the Contractor's Process Plans - e) Procedures where test results do not conform with specified parameters.